 Not only am I a reformed smoker of over 15 years, a firm believer in abstinence based recovery from addictive drugs and a fervent proponent of even stricter rules governing the sale of tobacco, but I also own 3 Jamie Oliver cookery books and very much enjoyed his last TV series.

-‘So’, I hear you cry, ‘why are you slating Stoptober?
+‘So’, I hear you cry, ‘why are you saying Stoptober is a terrible idea?
 And did you actually make any of Jamies 30 Minute Meals in under thirty minutes?’.
 Well, I’m glad you asked, thank you for joining in the conversation.

-The answer to the second question is an easy and emphatic ‘no, my record was about 40 minutes on a second delicious attempt’.
-The answer to the first question takes a bit more explaining.
+My record on Jamie’s 30 Minute Meals was a disappointing 40 minutes on a second delicious attempt.
+The answer to the other question takes a bit more explaining.

 My first objection to Stoptober is that it’s just plain patronising.
 It assumes that smokers choose to continue to smoke, and maybe they just haven’t weighed up the possible benefits of stopping.
 It assumes that they haven’t realised it is costing them a fortune and ruining their health.
 It thinks maybe a nice friendly shove, directly into the path of the on-coming juggernaut of obviously sensible life choices, is all that’s required to tempt them out of their silly, silly ways.

 This, of course, is completely absurd.
 Smokers are well aware of their situation already and don’t need to be told that they should stop.